Martyn Gough

-Martyn John Gough (born 21 April 1966), a British Anglican priest, is National Chaplain to the Royal British Legion.
-He is a retired military chaplain who was Chaplain of the Fleet and Archdeacon for the Royal Navy from 2018 to 2021.
+Martyn John Gough (21 April 1966 – 28 April 2023) was a British Anglican priest, who served as a military chaplain and was Chaplain of the Fleet and Archdeacon for the Royal Navy from 2018 until his retirement in 2021.
+At the time of his death he held the voluntary position of National Chaplain to the Royal British Legion.

 Early life and education

 Gough was born on 21 April 1966 in Aberdare, Glamorgan, Wales.
-He was educated at Aberdare High School: it was an all-boys grammar school when he joined, changing to an all-boys comprehensive school from 1978.
+He was educated at Aberdare High School, an all-boys grammar school when he joined, which changed to an all-boys comprehensive school from 1978, the start of his second year.
 He studied at the University of Wales, Cardiff, graduating with a Bachelor of Theology (BTh) degree in 1987.
 From 1988 to 1990, he trained for ordination at St Stephen's House, Oxford.
-During this time, he competed a postgraduate certificate (PGC) at the University of Oxford.
-He later continued his studies and was awarded a Master of Arts (MA) degree by University of Wales, Lampeter in 2005.
+During this time, he completed the Oxford postgraduate certificate in theology.
+He later continued his studies and was awarded a Master of Arts (MA) degree by the University of Wales, Lampeter in 2005.

 Ordained ministry

 Gough was ordained in the Church in Wales as a deacon in 1990 and as a priest in 1991.
 He served in the Diocese of Llandaff in Wales, and in the Church of England's Diocese in Europe.
-He served his curacy at St Theodore's Church, Port Talbot from 1990 to 1992.
-Then, from 1992 to 1994, he was an assistant priest at St Margaret's Church, Roath in Cardiff.
+He served curacies at St Theodore's Church, Port Talbot from 1990 to 1992, and then, from 1992 to 1994, at St Margaret's Church, Roath in Cardiff.
 In 1995, he moved to the Diocese of Gibraltar in Europe and served as an assistant chaplain in Milan.

-Royal Navy

-Gough joined the Royal Navy in 1998.
+Gough joined the Royal Navy in September 1998.
+He began his navy career at HMNB Devonport and served on board the Type 22 frigate flotilla.
+He was then posted to HMS Invincible, serving at sea as its chaplain and also accompanying Queen Elizabeth II when she visited the ship in 2004.
 He held various appointments relating to fostering vocations: he was a vocations advisor from 2007 to 2014, and served as assistant director of ordinands (2007–09) and then director of ordinands for the Royal Navy (2009–14).
 He was secretary of the Armed Forces Synod from 2012 to 2016.
 He was posted to Afghanistan as a senior chaplain during 2013 and 2014.

 Gough was Deputy Chaplain of the Fleet from 2014 to 2018.
-He then served as Chaplain of the Fleet, the most senior chaplain in the Royal Navy, until his retirement in 2021.
+In October 2018, he was awarded the Naval Long Service and Good Conduct Medal (LS&GCM) in recognition of 15 years' service in the Royal Navy: this reflected the change in regulations in 2016 that allowed for regular officers to be awarded the LS&GCM.
+He served as Chaplain of the Fleet, the most senior chaplain in the Royal Navy, from 2018 until his retirement in 2021.
 He was additionally Archdeacon for the Royal Navy, the most senior Anglican navy chaplain and a member of the General Synod of the Church of England.
-He was an Honorary Chaplain to The Queen (QHC) from 2018 to 2021, and was made a Canon of Honour of Portsmouth Cathedral in June 2020.
+He was an Honorary Chaplain to The Queen (QHC) from 2018 to 2021, and was made an Honorary canon of Portsmouth Cathedral in June 2020.